Send mail through SendGrid Web API using PowerShell

 Twilio SendGrid is a company having their security options in place for secure mail sending.
 With security options you have to think about SPF, DNSSEC, StartTLS, encryption, authentication and account protection features.
 These include opportunistic TLS, enforced TLS, DKIM, SPF, DMARC, API keys with granular permissions, two-factor authentication, and IP Access Management.

 Being able to send an email through SendGrid, using either PowerShell or .NET, can come in handy when sending DevOps reporting mails.
-This is a nice addition to my Send email wiht PowerShell post, but without additional modules.
+This is a nice addition to my Send email with PowerShell post, but without additional modules.